mstream/nix-chad/docs/keymaps.generated.md

 Confirm current selection - &lt;CR&gt;

-Jump to a line with the next diagnostic message - \]d

-Jump to a line with the previous diagnostic message - \[d

 Move to window on the bottom - &lt;C-j&gt;

 Move to window on the left - &lt;C-h&gt;